Import a GPX Route Free

 When Fixed Zoom is off (the default), the camera zooms in at low speeds for precision and zooms out at high speeds to see further ahead.

-Three speed zones with customizable zoom ranges:
+Four speed zones with customizable zoom ranges:

 ↑ Back to top